Location: South Asia

 Hepatitis B prevalence: intermediate

-Hepatitis E prevalence: not highly endemic
+Hepatitis E prevalence: highly endemic

 Chikungunya virus presence: present